Joint Faculty Appointments

 Research Interests: Our laboratory is broadly interested in mechanisms that regulate genome stability and how these processes are disrupted in cancer cells.
 We are studying centromere and kinetochore function to understand the molecular defect that causes aneuploidy in cancer cells.
 We are also studying mechanisms in cancer cells that promote their survival in response to chemotherapy.
 The goal of our studies is to develop new strategies to enhance response of cancer cells to chemotherapy.

-* Physician's practice is independent of Drexel Medicine and Drexel University College of Medicine.
+* Physician's practice is independent of Drexel Medicine and Drexel University.

 Back to Top